isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    is a copy of the ``config.report`` file produced by ``./configure``;
    it is embedded in the executable binary.

-On startup, the server will detect available network interfaces and will attempt to open UDP sockets on all interfaces mentioned in the configuration file.
-Since the DHCPv6 server opens privileged ports, it requires root access.
-This daemon must be run as root.
+On startup, the server detects available network interfaces and attempts to open UDP sockets on all interfaces listed in the configuration file.
+Since the DHCPv6 server opens privileged ports, it requires root access; this daemon must be run as root.

-During startup, the server will attempt to create a PID file of the
+During startup, the server attempts to create a PID file of the
 form: [**runstatedir**]/kea/[**conf name**].kea-dhcp6.pid where:

 -  ``runstatedir``: The value as passed into the build configure